cogmaster-stats/r-cogstats/exercises/solutions.md

 ```

-Finally, to verify assumptions about the distribution of residuals and the constant variance, we could use an histogram and a scatterplot with residuals by fitted values.
+Finally, to verify the assumptions about the distribution of residuals and the constant variance, we could use an histogram and a scatterplot with residuals by fitted values.

 ```r
 histogram(~resid(m))